PlumpMath/piotr-yuxuan.github.io/_topics/efficient-way-to-learn-chinese/implementation-design.md

 ## Resulting architecture

 This paragraph presents current feature sharing amongst namespaces.
-Space names are in __bold__ font, functions in regular shape and immutable datas are in italics.
+Space names are in __bold__ font, functions in regular shape and immutable datas are in *italic*.

 * __華文__
 	* __core__